Eilouzr/imageSlider/README.md

 ## Further help

-You can always reach out if you have any question!
+You can always reach out if you have any questions!